Would you like to have a vegan tattoo, wondering which tattoo inks are vegan ?

-Why ?
+Why?
 Because metal oxides are oxidized already, whereas animal pigments can decompose more easily.
-So animal colors aren't all that great, after all.
+So animal colors aren't all that great.

 It's time to rethink all these stereotypes.
-There are billions of non-vegan tattoos in the world and they all fade out after a while, just like vegan tattoos.
+There are billions of non-vegan tattoos in the world and they all fade out after a couple of years, just like vegan tattoos.

 Your skin is yours.
 You have all the right in the world to demand a vegan tattoo.
 Not everyone wants the burnt bones (or other parts of innocent beings who were not given a choice) under their skin.

 We're all born with a skin, aren't we ?
 We hope that all animals will one day be given the right to keep their own skin.

 A good artist should respect that.
 If she or he doesn't - well, there are many both non-vegan and vegan tattoo artists who do indeed respect their customers' wishes.